MuhtasimTanmoy/notebook/protocols/xmpp.md

   - the XMPP Core Services and
   - XMPP Extension Protocols (XEPs).

-The core part comprises of the features(services) deemed essential to most XMPP applications like -
+- The core part comprises of the features (services) deemed essential to most XMPP applications like
    - One to one Messaging
    - Data Communication Security Mechanisms
    - Presence and Contact Lists

 Extensions -
 - Multi User chat